fbrausse/smlp/utils/poly/README.md

 ```

 Assuming files `domain` and `expression` are in the current directory, this would
-be a sample to execute poly:
+be a sample to execute smlp:

 	$ build/src/smlp domain expression '>=' 0.42